-Generally, the energy sources that are freely available are considered as the non-commercial energy sources.
+Generally, the energy sources that are freely available are considered non-commercial energy sources.
 The examples of non-commercial energy sources are, Straw, dried dung, firewood.

 These non-conventional sources are also known as renewable sources of energy.
-Examples of non-conventional sources of energy include solar energy, bioenergy, tidal energy and wind energy.
+Examples of non-conventional sources of energy include solar energy, bioenergy, tidal energy, and wind energy.

 The energy that is generated by exploiting the tidal waves of the sea is known as tidal energy.
 This source is yet to be tapped due to the lack of cost-effective technology.